ICorr Paint Inspections

 The corrosion of machinery and structures leads to a loss of functionality and structural integrity, which can be both dangerous and costly for a company.
 It is estimated that corrosion costs UK companies around £60 billion in material reparation and new build replacements each year; therefore it is much more cost-effective to have regular paint inspection surveys carried out.
 Paint Inspection Ltd specialise in providing quality control inspection of the preparation and painting process on behalf of clients, within a number of different industry sectors, including rail, gas and oil, highways, local authority, renewable energy, and marine.
-We have offices in four different locations throughout the UK: Fareham, Preston, Darlington, and Exeter, so our highly qualified team of paint inspectors are within easy reach of all corners of the country.
+We have offices in four different locations throughout the UK: Fareham and Darlington, so our highly qualified team of paint inspectors are within easy reach of all corners of the country.
 We work to all recognised industrial standards including ISO, NACE & SSPC; and each member of the Paint Inspection Ltd field team is qualified to a minimum level of ICorr Level 2 and NACE Level 2, and will always be supervised by an ICorr paint inspector and NACE Level 3 inspector.

 The paint inspection process